Reptarsrage/hookup-or-lockup/README.md

 ### Formatting

 We use [Prettier](https://prettier.io/) for auto-formatting in this project.
 It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.

+### Releasing

+1. Run `npm run release` to run the semver release process
+2. Run `git push --follow-tags origin <branch>`
+3. Craft a new _draft_ release on GitHub with the tag created in Step 1
+4. Create a PR and merge changes
+5. Publish the GitHub release